paradoxicalsphere/Cardano-Improvement-Proposals/dao4web2/README.md

 The current proposal offers a solution approach for implementing a DAO within an existing organization or workplace, leveraging the structures and strengths already established to ensure that the DAO remains incorruptible over time.

+Establishing a DAO may help prepare and position an existing organization or workplace to survive and thrive in a future where Web3 solutions help solve problems of cooperation and collaboration at scales previously not possible.
+Organizations and workplaces establishing DAOs may be more adaptable, resilient, vibrant in response to changing social and market conditions, becoming more productive and competitive.
+Establishing a DAO may also help an organization or workplace continue to attract the best talent in the next generation of workers.

-The proposal aims to describe the required solution components, such as new processes and software applications, as well as methodologies to deliver the components successfully.
+The proposal aims to describe the solution components—such as new processes and software applications—as well as methodologies to deliver the components in order to establish a DAO successfully in an existing organization or workplace.

 ## Inputs and Outputs<a name="io"></a>